huntdatacenter/docs/docs/governance/responsibilities.md

 HUNT Cloud is owned by the [Norwegian University of Science and Technology (NTNU)](https://www.ntnu.edu), Trondheim, Norway.
 Enterprise number 974 767 880.

+The Head of Department at the Department of Public Health and Nursing at the Faculty of Medicine and Health Sciences, NTNU, [Solveig Kirsti Grudt](https://www.ntnu.edu/ism/contact) is responsible for our legal agreements, including our data processing agreements.

 ### Governance

 The Director of HUNT Research Centre, [Marit Næss](https://www.ntnu.edu/employees/marit.nass), holds the direct responsiblity for the governance of HUNT Cloud, including financial aspects and compliance.